 Medicare and hospital readmissions — what happens when they bounce back

 Your father came home from the hospital on a Tuesday.
 On Friday, he's running a fever.
 By Sunday morning, he can't catch his breath.
 You call 911, and by evening he's back in the same hospital, in a bed down the hallway from where he left just four days ago.
 The discharge papers said he was stable.
 The doctor said he was ready.
-But here he is anyway, and now you're wondering if this is on you somehow, if you missed something or didn't follow instructions right.
+But here he is anyway, and now you're wondering if you missed something or didn't follow instructions right.

 Hospital readmission within 30 days is shockingly common.
-It happens to about one in five Medicare patients discharged from the hospital.
-Sometimes it's unavoidable—a complication that nobody could have predicted.
+According to CMS data, approximately 17 to 20 percent of Medicare beneficiaries are readmitted within 30 days of discharge.
+Sometimes it's unavoidable, a complication nobody could have predicted.
 Sometimes it's the result of inadequate discharge planning, confusion about medications, or your parent being sent home before they were truly stable.
 Sometimes it happens because the transition from hospital to home is chaotic and nobody makes sure your parent actually understands what they're supposed to do.

-What's worse is the financial impact.
-Your parent isn't paying directly from savings anymore.
-But they're still paying.
-Medicare covers the readmission, but there's a new deductible.
-There are new copays.
-There's the time lost, the stress, the feeling that something went wrong.
-And underneath it all is the knowledge that readmissions can often be prevented if discharge planning is done right and if someone's paying attention in those first days at home.
+The financial impact compounds the stress.
+Medicare covers the readmission, but there's a new deductible if more than 30 days have passed, new copays either way, and the time lost and emotional toll on your parent.
+And underneath it all is the knowledge that many readmissions can be prevented if discharge planning is done right and if someone's paying attention in those first days at home.

 The good news is that hospitals now have actual incentive to prevent readmissions.
-Medicare penalizes hospitals with high readmission rates.
-So your parent's hospital is working harder than it used to to make sure people don't come back.
+Medicare penalizes hospitals with high readmission rates through the Hospital Readmission Reduction Program.
 But that doesn't mean readmissions don't happen.
 It means your role in preventing them matters more than ever.

 Why Readmissions Happen So Quickly

 Your parent is discharged when the hospital decides they don't need inpatient care anymore.
-That doesn't necessarily mean they're back to normal.
+That doesn't mean they're back to normal.
 It means the condition that brought them in is stable enough to manage outside the hospital.
-But that's a lower bar than "fully recovered" or even "back to baseline."
-Your parent might still be weak.
-They might still be confused from the anesthesia or medication.
-They might need time to regain strength and confidence.
+That's a lower bar than "fully recovered" or even "back to baseline."
+Your parent might still be weak, confused from anesthesia or medication, and needing time to regain strength.

 Confusion about medications is one of the biggest reasons for readmission.
 Your parent might have been taking five medications before the hospital.
 Now they're taking seven.
 Some are new doses.
-Some are temporary—only to be taken for a certain number of days.
+Some are temporary.
 Some are back to their old dose.
 The hospital gives a list, but the list is confusing.
 The pharmacy fills the prescriptions, but the bottles don't say exactly how to take them compared to what your parent used to take.
-By day four at home, your parent isn't sure what they're supposed to take when, so they guess, or skip doses, or take things incorrectly.
+By day four at home, your parent isn't sure what they're supposed to take when, so they guess or skip doses.

 Diet is another common source of confusion.
 Your parent had a digestive procedure or surgery.
 For the first few days, they're supposed to eat only soft foods or clear liquids.
 Then they can advance to regular diet.
 But the discharge papers say "progress as tolerated," and nobody actually walked through what that means.
 Your parent eats pizza on day two because they didn't understand they were still on restricted diet.
 Now their digestive system is upset, and they're back in the hospital.

 Activity levels confuse people too.
-Your parent shouldn't drive for two weeks.
-They shouldn't climb stairs.
-They shouldn't lift anything over ten pounds.
+Your parent shouldn't drive for two weeks, shouldn't climb stairs, shouldn't lift anything over ten pounds.
 But the instructions don't make sense in the context of home life.
 Your parent lives in a two-story house.
 The bathroom is upstairs.
-The kitchen is upstairs.
 Nobody explained how to actually live with these restrictions.
 Your parent pushes too hard too fast, and something goes wrong.

 The Cost and Coverage Reality of Readmission

 If your parent is readmitted within 30 days of discharge, Medicare treats it as a continuation of the original hospital stay for billing purposes, with some exceptions.
-Your parent's Medicare deductible has already been met from the original hospital stay, so they don't pay a new deductible.
-But they still pay copays for the new stay, the same as they would for the original stay.
+Your parent's Medicare Part A deductible ($1,632 in 2024) has already been met from the original stay, so they don't pay a new deductible.
+But they still pay copays for the new stay.
 If your parent has spent enough days in the hospital during both stays to trigger additional copay tiers, they'll owe more.

 The exact amount depends on how many days your parent spends in the hospital.
-For the first day through day 60 of hospital stay, your parent pays a copay per day.
-But readmissions within 30 days count toward that same 60-day period.
-So if your parent spent five days in the hospital originally and is readmitted for three days, that's eight days total, and the copays add up.
+For the first day through day 60 of the benefit period, Medicare covers the stay with just the initial deductible.
+After day 60, daily copays apply ($408 per day for days 61-90 in 2024).
+Readmissions within 30 days count toward that same benefit period.
+So if your parent spent five days originally and is readmitted for three days, that's eight days total.

-After 30 days have passed, readmission is treated as a completely separate hospital stay.
+After 30 days have passed since discharge, readmission is treated as a completely separate hospital stay.
 Your parent's deductible starts over.
 They owe the full Part A deductible again.
-Then they start paying daily copays for the new admission.
 This is a bigger financial hit.

 What makes this worse is that many readmissions are preventable.
-Studies show that anywhere from 25 to 50% of readmissions could have been avoided with better discharge planning, follow-up care, and patient education.
-Your parent might end up paying twice for the same problem because the hospital discharged them too early or sent them home without clear instructions about what to do.
+Research from CMS and academic studies published in the New England Journal of Medicine estimates that 25 to 50 percent of readmissions could have been avoided with better discharge planning, follow-up care, and patient education.
+Your parent might end up paying twice for the same problem because the hospital discharged them too early or sent them home without clear instructions.

-Medicare started the Hospital Readmission Reduction Program to create financial incentive for hospitals to prevent readmissions.
-Hospitals with readmission rates higher than expected are penalized.
-The penalty reduces Medicare payments to the hospital.
-For a typical hospital, this can mean millions of dollars in reduced revenue.
+Medicare started the Hospital Readmission Reduction Program in 2012 to create financial incentive for hospitals to prevent readmissions.
+Hospitals with readmission rates higher than expected are penalized with reduced Medicare payments.
+According to CMS, in fiscal year 2024, over 2,200 hospitals received penalties under this program, with reductions of up to 3 percent of total Medicare payments.

-This might seem like it has nothing to do with your family, but it does.
-Because hospitals now have real motivation to prevent readmissions, they're investing in better discharge planning.
-Many hospitals now have discharge planners whose job is to make sure the transition from hospital to home is clear and safe.
+This matters for your family because hospitals now invest in better discharge planning.
+Many hospitals have discharge planners whose job is to make sure the transition from hospital to home is clear and safe.
 Some hospitals have follow-up phone calls to patients days after discharge.
 Some have transition coaches who help with the first days at home.

 But not all hospitals are equally good at this.
 And even at good hospitals, the system can only do so much.
 The hospital can give instructions, but your parent has to understand them.
 The hospital can schedule a follow-up appointment, but your parent has to go.
 The hospital can list medications, but your parent has to take them correctly.
 You matter in this equation.